Ultrametric Cluster Hierarchies: I Want 'em All!: Proofs for Sections and

 \end{proof}

-As a result of Corollary~\ref{cor:ultrametric_lca}, if we wish to show that a tree's LCA-distances satisfy the strong triangle inequality, we essentially need to show that the tree's values are non-decreasing on paths from the leaves to the root.
-Going forward, we will rely exclusively on this LCA-distance representation of relaxed ultrametrics: unless stated otherwise, every discussion of ultrametrics will implicitly be through their LCA-tree representation.
+As a result of Corollary~\ref{cor:ultrametric_lca}, if we wish to show that a tree's LCA-distances satisfy the strong triangle inequality, we need to show that the tree's values are non-decreasing on paths from the leaves to the root.
+Going forward, every discussion of ultrametrics will implicitly be through their LCA-tree representation.